Last Updated: May 15, 2026

 This drug has seventy-four patent family members in thirty-one countries.

 The generic ingredient in ABILIFY ASIMTUFII is aripiprazole.
 There are forty-nine drug master file entries for this compound.
-Forty-eight suppliers are listed for this compound.
+Forty-nine suppliers are listed for this compound.
 Additional details are available on the aripiprazole profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Abilify Asimtufii